6529-Collections/nextgen/docs/setter-functions.md

 ### How to update the script of a Collection using an index?

-<b>Purpose:</b> The <i>updateCollectionScriptByIndex(..)</i> function is used to update a specific part of the collection's script.
+<b>Purpose:</b> The <i>updateCollectionScriptByIndex(..)</i> function is used to update a specific part of a collection's script.

 <b>Notes:</b>
 * This function can only be called by the contract deployer or a contract administrator.
-* The collection needs to be created first and then updated if needed.
+* The collection needs to be created first.

 <!-- end of the list -->

     /**
       * @dev Update an existing collection script.
       * @param _collectionID Refers to the collection that the script will be updated.
-      * @param _index Refers to single part of the script that will be updated.
+      * @param _index Refers to the single part of the script that will be updated.
       * @param _newCollectionIndexScript Refers to updated script.
     */